cdmuir/website/content/authors/dwang329/_index.md

 ---
 # Display name
-name: NA NA
+name: Dachhuan Wang

 # Username (this should match the folder name)
 authors:
-- wang777
+- dwang329

 # Is this the primary user of the site?
 superuser: false